Wedding Ceremony Music Guide

 Fifteen to thirty minutes of music for the guests as they walk in and find their seats.
 The musicians will play a beautiful mix of classics and love songs.
 If you choose your own prelude music, we recommend choosing seven songs.
 That’s probably more than the musicians will need, but it’s good to have a couple extra just in case.

 Prelude music should be soft and with a formal touch, to let everyone know that the important event will start soon.
-Most brides and grooms prefer a varied mix of contemporary love songs with some traditional Handel, Mozart, and Bach interspersed.
+Most brides and grooms today choose a mix of contemporary love songs, while some prefer traditional Handel, Mozart, and Bach.

 the Family Processional and Wedding Party Processional

 Specific songs for your family members and attendants processing down the aisle before you.
 Depending on how many family members or bridesmaids/groomsmen you have, you may need more than one piece of music.

 The processionals should be songs that have meaning to you.
 Any song can work as a processional if it is played with a processional feeling (which we know how to do!).
 You can make traditional choices such as the Pachelbel Canon and the Bridal Chorus, or popular love songs of today such as “A Thousand Years” and “All of Me,” or you can choose your own special songs.

 the Bride or Groom’s Processional